iluha168/rhodium/README.md

 > [!IMPORTANT]
 > - `cancel` [returns a `Rhodium`](#rhodiumonefinalized), but it is actually **synchronous** at its core.
 Once `cancel` is run, its effects are immediate.
-> - If `Rhodium` rejects right before cancellation, the reason might get supressed.
+> - If `Rhodium` rejects right before cancellation, the reason might get suppressed.
 If `Rhodium` rejects during cancellation, the reason gets caught into [the returned value](#rhodiumonefinalized).

 In addition, [the described below limitation](#limitations) causes `cancel` to return a rejecting `Rhodium`, to preserve the [ease of handling errors](#error-tracking).